emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 ## How I started teaching myself German as a beginner

 I started with Duolingo and gradually started adding resources from there over a few months.
-It was an organic process without much thought.
+It was an organic process and I didn't think about it much or plan anything.

 The first addition to Duolingo was the Coffee Break German podcast.
 I love the Coffee Break podcasts and think they're great resources for beginners.
-It's ridiculous that they're available for free.
+With Duolingo and Coffee Break, I started growing my vocabulary and awareness of basic grammar enough to begin understanding bits and pieces of  things in German.

 ### Accidentally starting to learn with comprehensible input

-In the meantime, I started looking for music in German.
+Sometime in the first few months, I started looking for German music.
 With Spotify's help I stumbled into the German-language "medieval folk" scene (as will happen if one plays a lot of Dungeons and Dragons and listens to playlists called stuff like "Tavern Jams").
 I found a few artists I liked and started bingeing them.
-Nowadays I don't listen to them much because I know enough German to find the lyrics cringe.
-Funny how that happens...
+Nowadays I don't listen to them much... because I know enough German to find the lyrics cringe.
+Such is the price of progress.

-I realized after a few months of Duolingo and Coffee Break German, I was curious about how well I could understand a German TV series.
+I after a few months of Duolingo and Coffee Break German, I was curious about how well I could understand a German TV series.
 I tried out _Dark_ on Netflix.

 I absolutely was not "ready" for a show like _Dark._ Back then, I was not even really A1.
 I got maybe 10-20% of what I heard — English cognates and visual context help.

+> If you're chaotic and can't stick to routines — I can't — you can still learn a language.
+If you're busy adult with a real life, you can still do it.

-But the show still seemed _so cool_.
+But the show was still _so cool_.
 I wanted to watch it.
+I wanted to _understand_ it.
 And I really didn't have anything else to do — all my friends graduated a year before me so I spent most of my time just laying around at home alone.

 So I binged _Dark_ with English subtitles and then re-watched it in German with German subtitles two or three times.
 And then I started to do the same thing with other shows.